- Have a good plan of organizational goals to achieve and how you intend to get there.

 - Take it slow and identify one process at a time to improve and wait until it is perfected until you attempt another process.
-Trying to do everything at the same time will guarantee failure of nearly all.
+Trying to do everything at the same time will guarantee the failure of nearly all.

-- Set realistic standards for each process and do continuous measurement of results.
+- Set realistic standards for each process and do a continuous measurement of results.
 Measure in percentages and remember everything can be measured.

 - Benchmark your business against industry leaders and best practices to ensure continuous improvement.
 Don’t clone but adapt to suit your needs.

 Question: How would you get an instant increase in productivity?